 Memphis to Jackson via the Mississippi Delta

 With the sound of soul still firmly in your memory, depart Memphis this morning and travel through the Mississippi Delta, hitting stops along the Mississippi Blues Trail and the Mississippi Freedom Trail.
 Heading down Highway 61 for the next leg of our Civil Rights Tour, we'll Dive into Culture in Clarksdale starting at the Delta Blues Museum, leaving you inspired by the musicians that kicked off the blues genre and the passionate locals keeping it alive today.
 Further south, we'll make a stop in Greenwood, a hub for Civil Rights activity in the 1950s and 1960s.
+You’ll visit Bryant’s Grocery & Meat Market in Money to learn about the tragic events that unfolded and lead up to the unjust murder of 14-year-old Emmett Till in 1955, an event widely credited as the catalyst for the Movement.
 Learn about the mark it made in American history as you pay tribute at Bryant's Grocery & Meat Market in Money, the spot of the tragic murder of 14-year-old Emmett Till in 1955, an event widely credited as the catalyst for the Movement.
 Arriving in Jackson, the stories of Emmett Till and so many others are illustrated through the eight interactive galleries of the incredible Mississippi Civil Rights Museum.
 Through personal stories and interactive displays, it provides a sobering look into the systematic oppression of Black Mississippians and their fight for equality between 1945 and 1970.
 Now full of newfound knowledge and stories, grab a bite or relax at the hotel before another full day of adventures tomorrow.

 Trip Summary Accomodation IconHotel - The Hilton Jackson